-* Profit of C$1.34 excluding items meets Wall Street estimate
+* Profit of C$1.34 excluding items meets Wall Street

 * International banking division's profit slips